AgarwalConsulting/Kubernetes-Training/challenges/spring-greeting/pod.md

 # Pod

-- Create a pod for `agarwalconsulting/spring-greeting`
+- Create a pod for `agarwalconsulting/spring-greeting`, either

-  - Using `kubectl`
+  - Using `kubectl run ...`

+  (or)

-  - Using spec file
+  - Using spec file `kubectl create/apply -f ...`
     - Either `yaml` or `json`

 ## Step 1: Craft a pod.yaml file